codedthinking/bead.zip/docs/_guides/concepts.md

 ### Not a Version Control System
 - bead tracks computational snapshots, not code evolution
-- Use Git for code versioning within beads
+- Feel free to use Git for code versioning within beads
 - bead complements, doesn't replace, traditional VCS

 ### Not a Workflow Engine